magepages/mpdocs/docs/delete-orders/index.md

 ![Imgur](https://i.imgur.com/1NSnKah.png)

-- Also, Admin can delete an order by clicking to **View** of the order.
+- Also, Admin can delete order by clicking to **View** of the order.

 ![Imgur](https://i.imgur.com/iuFrIGv.png)